Jennifer Carpenter

 Jennifer Carpenter on stage

-Her first film role came in 2002 with the independent drama "People Are Dead," set in the aftermath of the tragic events of September 11th.
+Her first film role came in 2002 with the independent drama "People Are Dead," set in the aftermath of 9/11.

 Carpenter's breakthrough arrived in 2005 with "The Exorcism of Emily Rose," a horror film in which she played the lead role.
-She portrayed a schizophrenic with epilepsy who resorts to exorcism when medical treatment fails.
-The film is based on real events, adding a unique touch – Carpenter's character was inspired by German student Anneliese Michel, born in 1952.
+She played a woman with schizophrenia and epilepsy who turns to exorcism after medical treatment fails.
+The film is based on real events, adding a chilling real-world element – Carpenter's character was inspired by German student Anneliese Michel, born in 1952.

 Jennifer Carpenter – The Exorcism of Emily Rose Interview